bormaxi8080/osint-timeline/DRAFT.md

 VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains: https://github.com/cjhutto/vaderSentiment

+Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax: https://github.com/abuyv/exposor

 ----

 **Universal Search & AI:**